 Materials for several of these seminars are located on the web site.

-Here’s a recent article in the Washington Business Journal On-line about the Professional Services Council Vision 2019 Conference in which Lou provides some comments on the economic outlook for 2021 and beyond.
+Here’s an article in the Washington Business Journal On-line about the Professional Services Council Vision 2019 Conference in which Lou provides some comments on the economic outlook for 2021 and beyond.

 Here are some examples of his work.